AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/customize-contact-details.md

 ## Custom buttons

 Configure the data source of the header button with `Appearance.contact.detailExtensionActionItems`.
 The main features include chatting, audio and video calls, and others.
-To customize, inherit the contact details page, register the inherited page into `EaseChatUIKit`, and add configurable items.
+To customize, inherit the contact details page, register the inherited page into `chat-uikit`, and add configurable items.
 The example is as follows:

 ```swift
 final class MineContactDetailViewController: ContactInfoViewController {